Skip to main content

 • Create an admin account on first login

-• Go to Containers to see your Minecraft server running
+• Go to Containers to see your server running

-• Click the server name to view logs, restart, or adjust settings
+• Click the container name to view live logs, restart, or update settings

 Step 3: Connect from Minecraft

-1. Open Minecraft Bedrock Edition (not Java Edition)
+1. Open Minecraft Bedrock Edition — Windows 10, Xbox, mobile, or PlayStation (not Java Edition)

 2. Go to Play → Servers → Add Server